-- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Sub-Committee meetings in a 12-month period - All grant recipients will participate in at least one Sub-Committee - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Committee(s) covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Sub-Committee Meetings - Participate in coordinated assessment - Participate in PIT/HIC - HMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)
+- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Pillar or workgroup meetings in a 12-month period - All grant recipients will participate in at least one Pillar or workgroup - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Pillar covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Pillar or workgroup meetings - Participate in coordinated assessment - Participate in PIT/HIC - CMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)

-HMIS Participation and Coverage
+CMIS Participation and Coverage

-ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Homeless Management Information System (HMIS).
-Domestic violence service providers are prohibited from participation in HMIS but must demonstrate that they have a database comparable to an HMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.
+ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Client Management Information System (CMIS).
+Domestic violence service providers are prohibited from participation in CMIS but must demonstrate that they have a database comparable to CMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.

-Universal Data Elements Program Specific Data Elements
+Universal Data Elements I

+Program Specific Data ElementsHousing Status

-Name Housing Status
+Non-Cash Benefits

-Social Security Number Income & Sources of Income
+Social Security Number

+Income & Sources of Income

-Date of Birth Non-Cash Benefits
+Date of Birth

-Race Health Insurance
+Race

+Ethnicity

+Name

-Ethnicity Physical Disability
+Health Insurance Physical Disability

-Gender Developmental Disability

-Veteran Status Chronic Health Condition
+Gender Veteran Status Developmental Disability Chronic Health Condition

-Disabling Condition HIV/AIDS
+Disabling Condition

+HIV/AIDS

-Residence Prior to Project Entry Mental Health Problem
+Residence Prior to Project Entry Project Entry Date Mental Health Problem Substance Abuse Domestic Violence

-Project Entry Date Substance Abuse

-Project Exit Date Domestic Violence
+Project Exit Date Destination at Project Exit

-Destination at Project Exit Residential Move-In Date (Rapid Rehousing)
+Residential Move-In Date (Rapid Rehousing)

+Destination at Project Exit Personal ID

-Personal ID Services Provided (Rapid Rehousing)
+Services Provided (Rapid Rehousing)

+Household ID

-Household ID Financial Assistance Provided (Rapid Rehousing)
+Financial Assistance Provided (Rapid Rehousing)

 Relationship to the Head of Household

 Client Location

-Length of Time on Street or in Emerg.
+Length of Time on Street or in Emergency.
 Shelter